NBA Finals 2018: Start time, how to watch and more

 Broadcast TV

-ABC will broadcast the NBA Finals, which you can access with a cable or satellite subscription, or for free with an over-the-air digital antenna.
+ABC is broadcasting the NBA Finals, which you can access with a cable or satellite subscription, or for free with an over-the-air digital antenna.
 We have a few, cheap suggestions for the best indoor antennas.

 Online or streaming